Toyota is latest Trump target over Mexico production plans

 DETROIT (AP) — President-elect Donald Trump has trained his sights on Toyota in his latest effort to badger a company into building its products in the U.S. rather than Mexico.

-Trump tweeted Thursday that the Japanese automaker plans to build a factory in Baja, Mexico, to build the compact Corolla.
-He warned the company to build the plant in the U.S. or pay a big border tax.
+Trump tweeted Thursday that if the Japanese automaker goes ahead with plans to build the compact Corolla in a new factory in Mexico instead of the U.S., it faces a “big border tax” when it ships the cars north.

-The threat is similar to those targeted at Ford Motor Co. and General Motors Co.
-Trump has repeatedly threatened Ford with a border tax and this week called out GM for importing cars from Mexico.
+The threat echoed those targeted at Ford Motor Co. and General Motors Co.
+Trump has repeatedly threatened Ford with a 35 percent tax on small cars made in Mexico, and this week he called out GM for importing cars from south of the border.
+He also has made similar threats against companies outside the auto industry.

-Trump has the location of Toyota’s new Mexican plant wrong.
-The company announced in April that it would build a $1 billion Corolla factory in the central part of the country.
+Nearly all automakers build small cars in Mexico to take advantage of lower wages.
+Consumers generally pay lower prices for small cars, making it difficult to cover higher labor costs in the U.S.

 Most Read Stories

-Note: This story has been corrected to show that Toyota announced plans in April of 2015 to build a new factory in Mexico.